CollabPortals

 How Roles Work

-Each role has its own complete set of permissions:
+Each role has its own complete configuration of the portal:

 • Table permissions (view, create, edit, delete per table)